janesecodes/janesecodes/README.md

 **`Developer, Photographer, Creator`**

-I'm a full-stack developer and content creator.
+I'm a web developer and a photographer.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---